-In the present work (though not in the older work on v1 [10]), we have taken this into account.
-Updating V is done by adding it to the unknowns in the ODE solver, with Eq.
-(85) as the corresponding ODE, and with $\mathbf{V}(T_0)$ as the initial data.
-(It is now $\mathbf{V}0 = \mathbf{V}(T_0)$ that belongs to the solved-for parameters of the optimization program.)
+In the present work (although not in the older work on v1 [18]), we have taken this into account.
+Updating V is done by adding it to the unknowns in the ODE solver, with (85) as the corresponding ODE and with $\mathbf{V}(T_0)$ as the initial data.
+(It is now $\mathbf{V}0 = \mathbf{V}(T_0)$ that belongs to the solvedfor parameters of the optimization program.)
 However, we find that the time variation of V is fully negligible, at least over the time period investigated (one century).

-D) Value of V. As was shown above, the equation of motion of a test particle in the gravitational field of a uniformly moving spherical object in SET, Eq.
-(64), coincides for V = 0 with Eq.
-(74).
-Now some ephemerides are based on Eq.
-(74) plus the Newtonian attractions due to the planets, as with Eqs.
-(78)-(79) of SET (and possibly including also oblateness corrections for the Sun's gravitational field): e.g. VSOP82 [23, 24], VSOP2000 [25], VSOP2013 [26].
-(Also, the Warsaw ephemeris WAW [27] is based on the same approximation though it uses the Painlevé SSS solution of GR [28] instead of the spatially-isotropic SSS solution of GR.)
-As mentioned at Point A: in our equation of motion of a planet that includes the Newtonian attractions of the other planets, Eq.
-(78), more precisely in h and $h_V$ that enter this equation and that are given by the expressions (65) and (66), the velocity $\mathbf{V}$ is replaced by $\mathbf{u}N$ , the velocity of the Sun - because the Sun does play the role of the supposedly unique massive body in Eq.
-(64).
-Since the VSOP2000 ephemeris is based on Eq.
-(74) plus the Newtonian attractions of the planets, and since Eq.
-(64) coincides with (74) for $\mathbf{V} = \mathbf{0}$ , it follows that the equations of motion for VSOP2000 and for the present calculation are equivalent when $\mathbf{u}N = \mathbf{0}$ .
-We ran a parameter optimization for the Sun and the eight major planets, aimed at best fit the data of the DE403 ephemeris of the JPL

-[29] over one century.
-Among the solved-for parameters is the velocity vector $\mathbf{V}$ .
-Now, the difference between VSOP2000 and DE403 is very small [25].
-Therefore, one expects that the optimization program tries to make $\mathbf{u}N$ as close as possible to $\mathbf{0}$ , because then the equations of motion of SET are equivalent to those used in VSOP2000, that give nearly the same result as DE403.
-This means that $\mathbf{V}$ , now defined as the velocity of the barycenter, should be found by the optimization program to be as close as possible to the velocity of the barycenter with respect to the Sun.
+(D)Value of V. As was shown above, the equation of motion of a test particle in the gravitational field of a uniformly moving spherical object in SET, (64), coincides for V = 0 with (74).
+Now some ephemerides are based on (74) plus the Newtonian attractions due to the planets, as with (78) and (79) of SET (and possibly including also oblateness corrections for the Sun's gravitational field): e.g. VSOP82 [31, 32], VSOP2000 [33], VSOP2013 [34].
+(Also, the Warsaw ephemeris WAW [35] is based on the same approximation, although it uses the Painlevé SSS solution of GR [36] instead of the spatially isotropic SSS solution of GR.)
+As mentioned at Point A, in our equation of motion of a planet that includes the Newtonian attractions of the other planets, (78), more precisely in h and $h_V$ that enter this equation and that are given by the expressions (65) and (66), the velocity V is replaced by $\mathbf{u}N$ , the velocity of the Sun - because the Sun does play the role of the supposedly unique massive body in (64).
+As the VSOP2000 ephemeris is based on (74) plus the Newtonian attractions of the planets and as (64) coincides with (74) for $\mathbf{V} = \mathbf{0}$ , it follows that the equations of motion for VSOP2000 and for the present calculation are equivalent when $\mathbf{u}N = \mathbf{0}$ .
+We ran a parameter optimization for the Sun and the eight major planets, aimed at best fit the data of the DE403 ephemeris of the JPL [37] over one century.
+Among the solved-for parameters is the velocity vector V. Now, the difference between VSOP2000 and DE403 is very small [33].
+Therefore, one expects that the optimization program tries to make $\mathbf{u}N$ as close as possible to $\mathbf{0}$ , because then the equations of motion of SET are equivalent to those used in VSOP2000, which give nearly the same result as DE403.
+This means that $\mathbf{V}$ , now defined as the velocity of the barycentre, should be found by the optimization program to be as close as possible to the velocity of the barycentre with respect to the Sun.
 The latter velocity varies in time but is approximately 40 km/h.
 And indeed, we find the modulus V (or equivalently $V_0$ ) to be of the order of 40 km/h.
 We believe that the foregoing discussion shows that this result is fully expected.